Celine Shimizu on Reclaiming Life After Loss

 BY PAKSY PLACKIS-CHENG

-impactmania speaks with Shimizu about race, sexualities, and gender issues in film; Bruce Lee; and the meaning of equinimity.
+impactmania spoke with Shimizu about race, sexualities, and gender issues in film; Bruce Lee; and the meaning of equanimity.

 Celine, you recently accepted a professorship at SFSU.
 What are you going to unleash on these unsuspecting students?

 I’m very excited to work with SFSU students who are not only talented in terms of identifying this passion for learning how to speak a visual language but are also very hungry.
 They want meaningful, intense relationships with faculty and with each other so they can make work that really matters.

 Many of them are self-supporting or work full time jobs.
 Whenever I walk into a classroom I want to make sure to give them worthwhile learning experiences.
 I present them information in a way that reaches them across their exhaustion and across the messiness of life.

 In terms of actual content, I bring an experimental understanding of genre, disrespect of disciplinary boundaries, and a focus on social aesthetics or moving image representations of race, sexuality, and gender issues along with training in film history, theory, and criticism.

 Why are issues of race, sexualities, and genders important to you?

 These are some of the most important issues of our day because they engage what it means to understand power.
 Both power that is imposed upon you by institutions and society.
 But also power that every individual has.

 When I teach how these social forces shape lives in the face of constraints, I hope to offer students a way of looking at the world that empowers them, but also help them to understand why they feel oppressed.
 Or why they feel a responsibility towards others.